kangaoyuan/LeetCode/README.md

 # LeetCode
 own solution record to share.
+Maybe reference to some others codes.